-"We had a very good race strategy.
-From where I was on the grid, having qualified in 7th, it was important to start with a heavy fuel load and give myself options, depending on how the race went.
+"I thought that If I would win, it would only be because of a tangle at the first corner and in my dream, I came out first.
+It happened because the Williams cars held up Ferrari.
+If there was a situation between Michael and Juan Pablo, it was a question of when and where and luckily, we were able to take advantage of that.
+We had a very good race strategy.
+I qualified 7th so it was important to start with a heavy fuel load and keep options open for the race and see what happened.
 The goal was to save fuel after the first couple of laps.
-The Safety car, in the first few laps, helped us with that and I was able to stay out of on track, with the first set of tires, as long as possible, before the pit stop.
+The Safety car period after the start definitely helped us.
+I was able to stay out of on track, with the first set of tyres, as long as possible, before the pit stop.
 When Barrichello pitted, I remained on track and pushed quite a lot to gain an advantage.
 Barrichello tried to pressurize me in the end but despite that, I knew that the victory was in my grasp".

 "If he wants to talk, I am here.
 I defended as best as I could but we both went wide.
 It was a racing incident.
-I am racing to win and not to let people bu.
-It is not a case of him saying “I am Michael, let me by”. this is the attitude with which he races.
+I am racing to win and not to let people by.
+It is not a case of him saying, I am Michael, let me by.
+This is the attitude with which he races.
 Why does he make such a big deal?"

 "I did not want to overtake Montoya on the outside.
 I was trying to force him to take a much tighter line into the corner to then pass him.
 He tried to avoid that and I had to follow him onto the grass".